 Risk insurance – protecting your wealth

-Another important aspect of your wealth management strategy is taking steps to protect your wealth in the event of an unexpected death, injury or illness.
+One of the most important wealth management strategies is taking steps to protect your wealth in the event of an unexpected death, injury or illness.

 There are several types of risk insurance available that can help provide financial security to you or your descendants.